WilfredRuck/Ironhack/Week4/musicConcert/README.md

 * Tracks user-inputted concerts in the US.

-* Allows users to add concerts, see what concerts are happening on the current day and current month, or see all listed Kanye West concerts.
+* Allows users to add concerts to the database, see what concerts are happening on the current day and current month, or see all listed Kanye West concerts.

 * Allows users to see what concerts are happening on the current month